 I had been searching for terms on the internet like “what is the best all purpose/multi purpose cleaner”…and couldn’t find something that I liked very much…

-I happened to stumble across Sal Suds when I was cruising one of my favorite blogs, & I am never going back to any other cleaner.
+I happened to stumble across Sal Suds when I was cruising one of my favorite blogs, & I can tell you that I am never going back to any other cleaner.
 It costs a fraction of my old favorite, so that’s a big selling point right there.

 **Warning:Be prepared to clear up a ton of space under your kitchen or utility sink when you throw away all your other cleaning products.
 Plus, it’s good to have as few harsh chemicals in the home as possible. :)**